dnielrodrigues/vagrant-apache-postgres/README.md

 * activate mod_rewrite and add *AllowOverride All* to the vhost settings

 You can folder and password inside the bootstrap.sh for sure.

-### How to use ?

-Put `Vagrantfile` and `bootstrap.sh` inside a folder and do a `vagrant up` on the command line.
-This box uses Ubuntu 14.04 LTS "Trustry Thar" 64bit, so if you don't have the basic box already, do a `vagrant box add ubuntu/trusty64` before.

 ### Why ?